MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-V-Wage-Hour-Division-Department-Labor/subchapter-C-Other-Laws/part-810-HighWage-Components-Labor-Value-Content-Requirements-Under-United-StatesMexicoCanada-Agreement-Implementation-Act/subpart-I-Whistleblower-Protections/section-810.800.md

 ##### § 810.800 Prohibited acts. #####

-Link to an amendment published at 88 FR 2217, Jan.
-13, 2023.

-(a) *Discrimination.* (1) It is unlawful to intimidate, threaten, restrain, coerce, blacklist, discharge, or in any other manner discriminate against any person because the person has -
+(a) *Discrimination.* (1) It is unlawful to intimidate, threaten, restrain, coerce, blacklist, discharge, or in any other manner discriminate against any person because the person has—

 (i) Disclosed information to a federal agency or to any person relating to a verification of the producer's compliance with the LVC requirements, or